+The appeals judges applying for the vacancy are Thomas "Skip" Frierson II of Morristown, Robert Montgomery Jr. of Kingsport and Roger Page of Medina.
 The governor's two appointments to the Supreme Court so far — Jeff Bivins and Holly Kirby — previously served as state appeals judges.

 Haslam appointed Page to the western section of the Court of Criminal Appeals in 2011; Frierson to the eastern section of the Court of Appeals in 2013; and Montgomery to the eastern section of the Court of Criminal Appeals in 2014.